Review: First Ascent Nueva Shirt

 Breathability

-I’ve always opted for short sleeve shirts for the obvious reasons of freedom of movement and greater breathability, but hiking in more than 30°C, the Nueva kept me more comfortable than a lot of short sleeve shirts I’ve worn in the past.
-Even the slightest breeze passes easily through the shirt, cooling one down, and drying the shirt out in no time.
+I’ve always opted for short-sleeve shirts for the obvious reasons of freedom of movement and greater breathability, but hiking in more than 30°C, the Nueva kept me more comfortable than a lot of short-sleeve shirts I’ve worn in the past.
+Even the slightest breeze passes easily through the shirt, cooling you down and drying it in no time.

 Comfortable and relatively cool, even in the Cederberg during summer.

-With the amazing breathability, I was concerned that I would burn through the shirt, but once again the shirt performed perfectly, keeping the sun’s rays at bay and the collar did a great job at keeping the sun off my neck as well.
+With its excellent breathability, I was concerned I might burn through the shirt, but once again it performed perfectly, keeping the sun’s rays at bay.
+The collar did a great job at keeping the sun off my neck as well.
+On windy days, I was able to hike with the sleeves rolled down, reducing the chance of sunstroke on those high-UV mountain days.

 Photo credit: First Ascent